 Presenter: Lena Bosc-Bierne, Food, Applications and Products Manager at CHOPIN Technologies/KPM Analytics.

-The webinar will be held in English and Spanish.
+The webinar was held in English and Spanish.

-The registration fee will be sponsored by KPM Analytics.
+The registration fee was sponsored by KPM Analytics.

 Dietary fibres in human nutrition food applications and EU regulations